 01

-Bringing visuals is helpful when sharing initial ideas with cross-functional partners.
+Bring visuals when sharing ideas with cross-functional partners.

 By sharing low-fidelity explorations and visual references earlier on in the process and inviting engineers to review and give me feedback, I could communicate my designs more clearly and increase collaboration with my team.
 It's my job to not only design screens but also make sure my team can understand them as easily as possible.